prepkg/dlib-raspberrypi/README.md

 ## Build Information

 * Dynamically linked with an older glibc version.
 For details, see the [GCC Toolchain](https://github.com/prepkg/gcc-toolchain).
-* Statically linked with libstdc++ and libgcc.
+* Statically linked with libstdc++, libgcc, and OpenBLAS.
-* Statically linked with OpenBLAS library.

 ## Precompiled Binaries